methodgames/methodgames.github.io/_posts/2023-11-02-november-wipe-updates.markdown

 ## **Rule Changes:**

+- **[Changed] -** ``Raiding and Looting Rules``- If you find a non-decaying base left open or a base that looks like it has been raided, please do not loot it. **Please reach out to an admin to help secure it.** Any items that were lost between the time a base was left open and the time an admin closed or secure it will not be returned.
+We advise locks be placed on deployables since **locked boxes within building privilege should not be destroyed.** Players that continue to loot non-decaying bases instead of reporting to an admin will be disciplined accordingly.
+    - This change is intended to effectively discourage and put an end to the practice of looting non-decaying bases.
+Our goal is to promote a stronger sense of community and encourage players to take responsibility for securing and double-checking their bases before logging off.
+At the same time, it serves as a deterrent, aiming to discourage and take appropriate actions against those who engage in looting.
+    - We are advocating the principle of treating others as you would like to be treated.
 - **[Added] -** ``PVP Raid Zone Rules`` **- If the train tunnel entrance is located in the PRZ, PVP is only permitted when a player is outside the tunnel entrance and not underneath the tunnel entrance.**
     - This will be to establish a clear boundary for PVP interactions at the train tunnel entrance within the PRZ.

 ***The rules are subject to change throughout the wipe if specific aspects need to be clarified or adapted.
 Not all aspects of gameplay can be detailed in the rules; please use your best judgment and follow the behavior rules.**